Pflugerville, TX City Council · Place 1

-Jonathan Coffman is your councilman city-wide, working every day on lower utility bills, fiscal responsibility, and growth that serves existing residents first.
+Jonathan Coffman is your councilmember city-wide, working every day on lower utility bills, fiscal responsibility, and growth that serves existing residents first.
+If you want the quick version, start with the priorities page or the latest council updates.

 Headshot of Jonathan Coffman, Pflugerville City Council Place 1